-The same pre-visit testing can be used for x-rays and other diagnostic tests with the same efficiencies and improvements in patient safety and patient engagement.
-For example, by scheduling a mammogram or follow-up chest x-ray to occur before the next appointment, it is less likely that the test will be missed or results will be overlooked.
-This process allows patients to discuss their results with their physician face-to-face.
+Apply the same pre-visit testing approach to x-rays and other diagnostic tests.
+Planning ahead to schedule diagnostic tests offers the same efficiencies and improvements in patient safety and patient engagement and allows patients to discuss their results with their physician face-to-face.

 Sign in to take quiz and track your certificates

 AMA STEPS Forward® presents actionable, practical toolkits and customizable resources that you can use to successfully implement meaningful and transformative change in your practice or organization.
 See How it Works